 I. Compost Extract:

 Compost extracts can be made in minutes and applied immediately, making them very convenient if there is not enough time to brew aerated tea.
 Compost extracts will provide a similar concentration of the microbes found in your starter compost.
 You can use compost extracts as a soil drench, root dip when transplanting or to inoculate potting and planting mixtures.

 - The filter bag will help to keep your brewer cleaner, but is not necessary if you are only stirring the compost in a bucket or barrel to keep it super simple.

-- Place the compost bag into your vessel and aerate or gently massage the compost bag for no less than 1 – min and no more than 30 minutes.
+- Place the compost bag into your vessel and aerate, gently massage or stir for 1 – 5 minutes (whatever works for your situation)